tinyplex/tinybase/site/guides/08_how_tinybase_is_built/2_architecture.md

 ## src

-The main source code is in the top-level `src` directory, where there is a pair of files for each major module: the `.d.ts` file containing the Typescript definitions (and the source of truth for the documentation), and the `.ts` file containing the main logic.
+The main source code is in the top-level `src` directory, where there is a pair of files for each major module: the `.d.ts` files in the `@types` folder containing the Typescript definitions (and the source of truth for the documentation), and the `.ts` file containing the main logic.

 Most modules have a similar pattern: a single creation function (such as the createStore function in the case of the store module), and a major interface